 People in this situation experience a variety of feelings.
 The demands of the disease can make it difficult to stay in touch with friends and family, and can lead to loneliness and isolation.

-To strengthen the coping abilities of active primary and secondary caregivers and of recently bereaved caregivers through:
+To strengthen the coping abilities of active primary and secondary caregivers through:

 - Sharing common experiences.